Queens Car Accident Attorney

 You must also go to the doctor after a Queens car accident to ensure any injuries you have, even seemingly minor injuries, are documented in your medical record.
 Medical documentation serves as valuable evidence for an insurance claim and car accident injury lawsuit that makes it hard for an insurance company to claim the accident did not lead to your injuries.

 The vast majority of car accident injury claims involving car accident injuries and other types of motor vehicle accident injuries settle long before going to trial.
 Litigating is expensive for both sides, so everyone has the motivation to reach an agreeable settlement.
-It’s doubtful you will have to share your story in a courtroom, but you should be prepared for the possibility.
+However, some claims end up in court.
+Your attorney will evaluate your case and discuss any challenges or obstacles that could impede negotiations.

-You can afford a Queens car accident attorney at Jacoby & Meyers LLP.
+Yes, anyone can afford a Queens car accident attorney at Jacoby & Meyers LLP.
 It’s our standard to offer free consultations or case reviews to potential clients.
 During these initial meetings, you have an opportunity to share your story, ask questions about your claim, and learn if you have a viable claim.

-If you choose to hire the attorney you meet and we feel you have a good case, you’ll enter a contingent fee agreement.
+If you choose to hire the attorney you meet, and we feel you have a good case, you’ll enter a contingent fee agreement.
 This agreement allows the firm to deduct attorney fees and other costs of representation only from any compensation you receive for your injuries due to your lawyer’s effort.
 You do not have to pay an upfront retainer fee to hire a lawyer after your Queens car accident, giving you access to quality representation regardless of your financial situation.

 Contact a Queens Car Accident Lawyer